-Additional ways to access the District's schools include the tuition tax credit program, placements for children of employees, the personal tuition program, voluntary student transfer program and statutory tuition program.
+Additional ways to access the District's schools include the tax credit program, placements for children of employees, and the personal tuition program.
+The voluntary transfer program is no longer accepting new students.
 Visit claytonschools.net/enrollment for more information.